 - DBT can act as a behavior intervention at any point after detox— including after full independence.

 - Clients should always at least check that their therapy program is comprehensive.
 Also, check that the therapist is professionally DBT-trained.

-Ultimately, DBT can be the foundation clients need to progress into recovery.
+Ultimately, DBT can be the foundation clients at Next Step Recovery who need to progress into recovery.